Trade Bitcoin Trading

-What's retracement?
+What is retracement?
 A retracement is a pullback of the price before the market resumes the original trend/original direction of movement.

 The diagram below shows this movement in an upward trending market.